aldenso/zfssa-scripts/luns/README.md

 Also you can use -p (--progress option) to check the advance and all the output will be logged to a file.

-Creating snapshots with progress option:
+Creating luns with progress option:

 ```text
 $./zfssa_luns.py -s server.yml -f luns_create.csv -c -p